2007 Florida Atlantic Owls baseball team: All-American

 Junior outfielder Robbie Widlansky was named a 2007 Louisville Slugger All-American, becoming the 11th FAU baseball player to be honored as an All-American.

 Conference Player of the Year

-Robbie Widlansky was named the 2007 Sun Belt Conference Player of the Year.
-Widlansky finished the 2007 season with a .433 batting average, 15 home runs, 69 RBIs, and started all 55 games for the Owls.
+Widlansky was named the 2007 Sun Belt Conference Player of the Year.
+He finished the 2007 season with a .433 batting average, 15 home runs, 69 RBIs, and started all 55 games for the Owls.
 Widlansky broke FAU single season records for: hits (101) and total bases (170).